sword of the dead city

 game design document

 For this project, I wanted to try my hand at creating a GDD.
-Writing everything down and making the design was fun and became very useful for other team members to understand the project.
+Documentation proved to be an invaluable tool for writing down designs for my team to reference - who knew?

 Looking back on this, I'm proud of how far my GDD writing skills have improved with my current work.